 Where can I find the 23-digit account number for my financial institution's online banking?

 The roll number shown on your tax bill is the account number that you will need to use.
 For our purposes, the only account reference needed can be found in the first 15 digits (starting with 0614).
 Different banks require different numbers of digits (ranging from 18 to 23).
-Generally, to match the number of digits required by your bank, you should enter extra zeros at the end of your roll number until you meet the bank's requirements.
+Generally, to match the number of digits required by your bank, you should enter extra zeroes at the end of your roll number until you meet the bank's requirements.
 If this does not work, contact your bank's helpdesk.
 If you have any questions or concerns, please contact us at firstname.lastname@example.org

 Does the City of Ottawa have a list of properties being sold because of unpaid taxes?